jeturing/PocketGone-By-Jeturing-v1.0/README.md

 ## 📄 License

-This project is licensed for educational use at ITLA EDU university.
+This project is licensed for educational use at Jeturing EDU university.

 **Terms:**
 - Educational purposes only